muskbuster/vinyl_record-datalog/README.md

-# BOOK MANAGEMENT
+# VINYL DATALOG
-Book Management is a smart contract which works as a library.
-It contains a database of books.
-The following functionalities can be added:
+Vinyl datalog allows user to enter details of viyl records like the name of the album,artist,genre and its price.
+This contract is made with the idea that it can be used by stores that sell vinyls as collectibles.this contract can be used to log all the vinyls available in a store.
+There are three functions it can offer right now:

-1. Create a book with details like:</br>
+1. Vinyls available can be added to the database with the following data:</br>
-- ID of the book
+- Name of the album
-- Name of the book
+- Artist of the album
-- Author of the book
+- the genre
-- Department to which the book belongs to
+- album's price

-2. View all the books stored on chain
+2. list of all the vinyls available on the blockchain

-3. Query a particular book though ID of the book.
+3. search a vinyl based on the name of the album

 ## Installation

-To run the project locally, follow the below steps:
+To run the CONTRACT locally, follow the below steps:

 ## Getting started
 1. Make sure you have installed Node.js >= 12